espresso/espresso/docs/Workflow.md

 ```

 Recommended to use only with small files.<br>
-Or setup your web server to make use of X-Sendfile and use Rack::Sendfile.
+Or setup your web server to make use of X-Sendfile and use `Rack::Sendfile`.

 **[ [contents &uarr;](https://github.com/espresso/espresso#tutorial) ]**